+As noted above, the City did receive letters from Clarke Moseley and Candy Weyrick, requesting that their properties be include in the expanded area where a highway sign could be placed.
+The Planning Commission discussed the request to include the properties, however the Commission did not recommend including the properties in the expanded area, until such time in the future when development is proposed.
+At such time, the City could better to determine if the proposed use would be highway-oriented, and determine if a proposed sign could meet the design parameters and be seen from the highway.

-Both the new car dealership and the CNG business are considered highway-oriented businesses and similar to other car dealerships and service stations, it would seem reasonable to expand the highway oriented sign district to allow highway signs for these businesses.
+Both the new car dealership and the CNG business are considered highway-oriented businesses and, similar to other car dealerships and service stations, it would seem reasonable to expand the highway oriented sign district to allow highway signs for these businesses.

 Reference: Zoning Ordinance, and CEQA.

+Fiscal

+Impact: None.

+Options:

-Fiscal Impact: None.
-Options: After opening the public hearing and taking public testimony, the Planning Commission is requested to take one of the actions listed below: a.
-(1) Approve the attached Resolution recommending the City Council adopt the Negative Declaration for this project; and (2) Recommend the City Council Introduce Ordinance No. 14-XXX for first reading at their meeting on February 18, 2014. b.
+After opening the public hearing and taking public testimony, the City Council is requested to take one of the actions listed below:

+- a.
+(1) Approve the attached Resolution adopting the Negative Declaration for this project; and - (2) Introduce Ordinance No. 14-XXX, expanding the Highway Oriented Sign district in the area of Highway 46 East and Golden Hill Road, for first reading and set March 4, 2014 for adoption. - b.
 Amend, modify, or reject the above-listed action.